arindam7development/MVC_Project/README.md

 It is completely built on MVC Architecture.
 It uses struts framework.
 It has three main modules Student , Faculty , Library and Admin.

+Unique Identification is a system used to generate unique ids for users.
+This project will be done using J2EE with MVC architecture, and Mysql as back end.
+It can used to manage and generate ids.
+The modules involved in this project are:
+ Login for user and admin
+ New User registration
+ View current status of the application
+ Registering Verifiers.
+ Login for Verifiers
+ Verifiers verify the applications
+ Cancelling an application
+ Generation of the UID Cards.